MickDuprez/go-window/03 - getting a buffer/README.md

 the results.

 So far this is working well but I would love any feedback on how to do this better.
-The examples mentioned in the docks are a bit ambitious to take in just to get a basic window and they use different libraries than used here.
+The examples mentioned in the doc's are a bit ambitious to take in just to get a basic window and they use different libraries than used here.